jenkinsci/bumblebee-plugin/README.md

 ### Execution

-During the execution of "Bumblebee: Import HP ALM Test Results" test step, Bumblebee searches for a Test Set by path given in "Test Set Path" parameter, creates JUnit XML report file and puts it into "Results Directory" folder.
+During the execution of **Bumblebee: Import HP ALM Test Results** test step, Bumblebee searches for a Test Set by path given in **Test Set Path** parameter, creates JUnit XML report file and puts it into **Results Directory** folder.
 This folder can be used by JUnit publisher to build test trends.